 Think broadly when selecting experiences to include in your ePortfolio.
-You can include evidence of skills you have gained at work, at school or university, in volunteer roles, or in your personal life.
+You can include evidence of skills you have gained at university, at work, in volunteer roles or in your personal life.
 Some examples might include:

-- roles or achievements in employment or voluntary work - assessment pieces you performed well in during your university degree - awards you have won at work, university or in your personal life/the community - whatever you include should provide clear evidence of a particular skill or attribute that you possess.
+- Assessment pieces you performed well in during your university degree - Roles or achievements in part time jobs or voluntary work - Awards you have won at university, work, or in your personal life

+Whatever you include should provide clear evidence of a particular skill or attribute that you possess.